Pylons/pyramid/docs/narr/security.rst

 By default, :mod:`repoze.bfg` enables no authorization policy.
 All views are accessible by completely anonymous users.

-However, if you change the call to ``repoze.bfg.router.make_app`` (usually found within the ``run.py`` module in your application), you will enable an authorization policy.
+However, if you modify how your application calls to ``repoze.bfg.router.make_app`` (usually found within the ``run.py`` module in your application), you can enable an authorization policy.

-You must enable a a :term:`authentication policy` in order to enable an authorization policy.
+You must enable a a :term:`authentication policy` in order to enable the default authorization policy (this is because authorization, in general, depends upon authentication).

 For example, to enable a policy which compares the ``REMOTE_USER`` variable passed in the request's environment (as the sole